- What is physics degree?

 Source: American Institute of Physics Designed by

-There is also a broad array of opportunities for master’s degree holders.
-According to Forbes, physics was the third-best master’s degree to have jobs in 2017 with career opportunities in the academia and other fields, such as aerospace and engineering (Best Master’s Degrees, n.d.).
+There is a broad array of opportunities for master’s degree holders.
+According to Forbes, physics was the third-best master’s degree to have jobs in 2017 with career opportunities in academia and other fields, such as aerospace and engineering (Best Master’s Degrees, n.d.).
 Meanwhile, a PhD in physics can open the doors to becoming an established physicist or astronomer.
-Below are some of other career options for physics majors according to academic qualifications (Study.com): Associate degree
+Below are some of the other career options for physics majors according to academic qualifications (Study.com):

 - Entry-level technical assembly work

 - Mechanical maintenance

 - Mechanical professionals

 - Project managers

 - Physicists and astronomers

 Arguably one of the most fulfilling careers for those who love science in general and how stuff work in particular, a career born of a physics degree also brings with it substantial monetary rewards.
 An astronomer, for example, will have all the fun inherent to those who love stargazing while expecting to collect a clean $120,000 on average (Moore, 2019).